-Students who successfully complete this course may be eligible for the following academic credit (See your high school counselor for more information.): English, Visual Performing & Applied Arts, 20-hour Online Experience.
+Students who successfully complete this course may be eligible for the following academic credit (See your high school counselor for more information.): English, Science, Visual Performing & Applied Arts, 20-hour Online Experience.

 Articulated College Credit

 Students who successfully complete this course may receive articulated college credit to the following school: Davenport University.
 Students who successfully complete their FFA State Degree may earn six credits to Michigan State University.
 For information on how to earn articulated credit contact Mrs. Pulsipher at the MACTC.

 Direct College Credit